Concrete Patio Cleaning in Chicago, IL

 How often should I clean my concrete patio in Chicago?

-Most homeowners do well with a deep clean once or twice per year, usually after winter and again in late summer.
-If your patio stays shaded, holds water, or develops slick algae after rain, you may need cleaning more often.
+Most homeowners benefit from a deep cleaning once or twice per year, typically after winter and again in late summer.
+Patios that stay shaded, hold water, or become slick after rain may need more frequent service.

 What causes the white chalky film on my concrete?

-It’s often salt residue from de-icing products or tracked-in winter grime.
-Over time, that residue can dull the surface and make concrete look permanently dusty unless it’s properly flushed out with the right cleaner and rinse method.
+This is usually salt residue from de-icing products or tracked-in winter grime.
+Over time, it dulls the surface and can make concrete look dusty unless it is properly dissolved and flushed out.

 Is pressure washing safe for Chicago patios?

 Yes, when done correctly.
-The key is using the right tip, maintaining consistent distance, and avoiding excessive pressure on older concrete, cracks, or areas already showing wear.
-For organic staining, a cleaner-first approach (soft washing) is often safer and more effective.
+Using the right pressure, maintaining consistent distance, and avoiding worn areas is key.
+For organic staining and aging concrete, a cleaner-first or soft washing approach is often safer and more effective.

 Request a Free Quote